 The Thursday Night Project

 The Thursday Night Project was started in Thames Ditton in 2015, in response to some local Dads wanting to learn about drama.
-Five years, over 100 workshops and 4 productions later, it is attended by a diverse mix of men and women who travel from as far afield as Dorking and Wimbledon.
+Eight years, over 150 workshops and 6 productions later, it is attended by a diverse mix of men and women who travel from as far afield as Dorking and Wimbledon.
 The Project is run by professional actor Richard Brimblecombe, who provides the group with a wide cross section of experiential learning, including improvisation, text work, stage craft, acting for film, trust, focus and how to develop a character.
 The workshops can be intense but are always fun.
 They give everyone the opportunity to develop their creativity and refine their performance skills.
 Much of what is learnt has been found to be useful beyond the confines of the workshops.

 New members always welcome.